dhananjayhegde/plotthings/_posts/2018-06-07-welcome-to-plotthings.markdown

 categories: plotthings
 ---
 As of now, I do not have any great misson with this repo.
-This will serve as a learning stage for me and hopefully someone else too who is just beginning with matplotlib, data science and dat avisualization etc.
+This will serve as a learning stage for me and hopefully someone else too who is just beginning with matplotlib, data science and data avisualization etc.

 Also, this will give me a hands on experience in maintaining GitHub repo.